-CoSphere envisions a future where humans and nature coexist sustainably to support each other.
-But this vision of a sustainable future is threatened by the current trajectory of human activities, unless we create transformative change in our societies and economies.
+In what was likely the world’s largest participatory process ever at Rio+20, humanity collectively envisioned a future where humans and nature coexist sustainably to support each other.
+This culminated in the UN Sustainable Development Goals.
+But the best available science shows that this sustainable future is unachievable without transformative change in our societies and economies.

-We’ll be taking a closer look at each of these elements (called Levers and Leverage Points) to provide insight into their key features and contributions to transformative change.
-These ‘explainers’ will set the foundation for how we assess campaigns, programs and policies that seek to instigate transformative change.
-We are highlighting each of these elements to help our community develop a greater understanding of what change needs to happen as we focus our collective efforts towards sustainability.
+In this series, we take a closer look at each of these elements (called Levers and Leverage Points).
+These ‘explainers’ will set the foundation for how we assess campaigns, programs and policies, contextualizing our analysis with regards to their contribution to transformative change.
+We are highlighting each of these elements to help our community develop a greater understanding of where we should focus our collective efforts towards sustainability.

 Our Approach to Transformative Change

-Throughout the series, we will show how each of the elements interacts with the others synergistically, reflecting the need to act on every item of the checklist together.
+Throughout the series, we will show how each of the elements interacts with the others synergistically.
+Changing global systems is hard—but it’s not impossible when you have leverage.